23 Films That Changed My Life

 The Big Short

 “It’s all an illusion…run by a bunch of idiots.
 In 2008, Wall Street guru Michael Burry realizes that a number of subprime home loans are in danger of defaulting.
 Burry bets against the housing market by throwing more than $1 billion of his investors’ money into credit default swaps.
-His actions attract the attention of banker Jared Vennett (Ryan Gosling), hedge-fund specialist Mark Baum (Steve Carell) and other greedy opportunists.
+His actions attract the attention of banker Jared Vennett, hedge-fund specialist Mark Baum and other greedy opportunists.
 Together, these men make a fortune by taking full advantage of the impending economic collapse in America.”

 Watch the trailer here